Fireman Lift Requirements

 - Control Panel.
 There should be communication between the cabin and FSAL (Fire Service Access Level).

 - Energy Supply.
-A fireman lift must have a guaranteed source of energy in the case of a fire.
+A fireman lift requirements stipulate the need for a secondary source of power in the case of a fire.
 This would normally be supplied by a backup generator.

 Maintenance for a Fireman Lift

-It goes without saying that a fire fighting lift needs to be regularly serviced and maintained.
+It goes without saying that a firefighting lift needs to be regularly serviced and maintained.
 The checks will cover every component and tests will be carried out as part of the fire alarm and evacuation procedures.
-Where the regulations are updated, fire fighting lifts have to be updated to remain compliant.
+Any compliance updates need to be applied with immediate effect in fireman lifts.

 Tower Lifts Designs and Installs Fireman Lifts

-Over the past two decades Tower Lifts design and installation team has worked with clients across the country to make high rise residential and work spaces safer.
-Our lifts are fully compliant with the latest European regulations, and we regularly work as consultants on the installation of fire fighting lifts in new buildings.
+Over the past two decades Tower Lifts installers have worked with architects, developers and building managers across the country to make multi-storey residential and work spaces safer.
+We regularly work as lift consultants on the installation of firefighting lifts in new buildings.

 Tower Lifts carry out design and installation on a varied range of lifts throughout the UK including: